twbs/bootstrap/docs/components/collapse.md

 group: components
 ---

-Flexible plugin that utilizes a handful of classes for easy toggle behavior.
+The Bootstrap collapse plugin allows you to toggle content on your pages with a bit of JavaScript and some classes.
+Flexible plugin that utilizes a handful of classes (from the **required [transitions plugin]({{ site.baseurl }}/components/transitions/)**) for easy toggle behavior.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-{% callout danger %}
-#### Plugin dependency

-Collapse requires the [transitions plugin](#transitions) to be included in your version of Bootstrap.
-{% endcallout %}

 ## Example